conondaFCC/hello-world/git.md

 // resolve those conflicts, then do git commit -a
 $ gitk // shows a graphical result of the history
 ```
+* more on merge follow git remote, fetch and merge below

 ## git delete branch
 ``` PowerShell